 Copper peptides, Matrixyl 3000 and amino acids all signal cells to boost collagen production.
 Medik8 Firewall ($145 in the shop) is a collagen heavy-hitter, with copper peptides and Matrixyl 3000.
 Indeed, there are several forms of copper in Firewall; copper is the key mineral in lysyl oxidase, an enzyme that weaves together collagen and elastin.

-BRAD Biophotonic Sublime Youth Creator Gel-Cream ($245 in the shop) is an excellent and unusual serum that has a gel-like texture and hits the main collagen boosting bases with the key amino acids glycine, proline and arginine.
+BRAD Biophotonic Sublime Youth Creator Gel-Cream ($245) is an excellent and unusual serum that has a gel-like texture and hits the main collagen boosting bases with the key amino acids glycine, proline and arginine.
 It also has Matrixyl 3000.

 Although nothing like an ablative treatment, resurfacing of the skin from gentler microdermabrasion also improves skin texture.
 Microderm uses aluminum oxide crystals or diamond tips to buff away the surface layer skin.
-There are two microdermabrasion devices that work well at home and can be used to save on trips to the esthetician or for maintenance between visits: the PMD Personal Microderm System ($179 in the shop) and Riiviva Microderm ($299).
+There are two microdermabrasion devices that work well at home and can be used to save on trips to the esthetician or for maintenance between visits: the PMD Personal Microderm System ($179) and Riiviva Microderm ($299).

 There are always days when your skin is dull as dishwater, and the derm’s office starts its siren call.
 You need to freshen up.
 VOYA Maskerade Face Mask ($66) moisturizes with seaweed, antioxidants and rich organic extracts that calm irritation and hydrate dry skin.
 Skin is left feeling refresh and rejuvenated.